The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 🚜 The Innovator: Sarah Kim

-In the heart of Chicago’s West Side, Sarah Kim walks through the remnants of an abandoned lot now radically altered into a vertical urban farm.
-A youth-led initiative powered by solar irrigation, AI-regulated light, and soil-less agriculture, it reclaims not only the land—but the story.
+In the heart of Chicago’s West Side, Sarah Kim walks through the remnants of an abandoned lot now transformed into a vertical urban farm.
+A youth-led initiative powered by solar irrigation, AI-regulated light, and soil-less agriculture, it reclaims not only the land—but the narrative.

 “Globalization is a tool—it can carve injustice or opportunity.
-But if youth have the schema, they’ll design a better food .”
+But if youth have the blueprint, they’ll design a better food .”

 — Sarah Kim, Policy Reform Advocate

-Sarah champions equitable globalization, where food security is local and expandable, not just imported and corporate-driven.
+Sarah champions equitable globalization, where food security is local and scalable, not just imported and corporate-driven.

 🌾 The Farmer: Javier Ortiz